 A popular event in NE Florida, the Flower and Garden Expo will delight gardeners of all ages with growers, nurseries and artisans from around the state offering shoppers every item to make your garden all it can be!
 Every year, this show features a variety of vendors bringing a wide array of horticulture including olive trees, aquatic plants, herbs, ferns, succulents, citrus, anthuriums (the ‘love flower’), bamboo, colorful flowering plants, butterfly plants, native plants and more plus gardening accessories and art.
 There is a $5 admission fee per person, which is valid for both days of the Expo (Children are admitted for free)!

-The Expo will be held Saturday, April 1st, 9am to 5pm and Sunday, April 2nd, 10am to 3pm.
+The Expo will be held Saturday, March 28th, 9am to 5pm and Sunday, March 29th, 10am to 3pm in 2020.

 Address of St. Johns County Agricultural Center: 3125 Agricultural Center Drive, St. Augustine, FL 32084.

 A: The Expo is handicapped accessible but just note that wheelchairs will be on a grassy field as well as sidewalks.